Dust of Angels

 Dust of Angels (少年吔，安啦！ (Siàu-liān--ê, an lah!)) is a 1992 Taiwanese crime film directed by Hsu Hsiao-ming, executive produced by Taiwanese filmmaker Hou Hsiao-hsien.
 It was entered into Directors' Fortnight at the 1992 Cannes Film Festival.
 "An lah" (安啦) is a Taiwanese Hokkien colloquialism; the title in full roughly translates to "take it easy, lad" or "cool it, kid."

+This also is the final film acted by Tan Chih-kang before he died due to the traffic accident in September 5, 1993.

 Plot

 The story depicts the changes in Taiwanese society under the influence of economic growth, particularly portraying the rapid increase of youth violence.
 The setting ranges from Beigang-zhen, Yunlin County, to Taipei, Wanhua District, Ximending.
 The simple town is compared with the bustling metropolis as a metaphor of the erosion of society and its changing values.

 Beigang teenagers A-guo and A-douzi spend their days fighting and causing trouble in karaoke joints, hanging around in the billiard rooms, taking drugs, and generally loafing and playing all day.
 Little Gao, bro Jie, their friend from Beigang, has made something of a name for himself in Taipei, and brings his girl Meimei back to Beigang.
 A-guo and A-douzi accidentally grab a bag with guns and drugs, and head for Taipei looking for brother Jie.